pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 When checks or other Transaction Items you deposit to your account are returned by the paying bank for insufficient or uncollected funds, we may, at our discretion and option, re-present those checks or other Transaction Items for payment - including electronically - without notifying you that the check or Transaction Item was returned.
 You agree we are not responsible for any loss or damage you may incur as a result of our not notifying you when such check or other Transaction Item was first returned.

-We may also place a hold on the funds in question (see "Funds Availability at Citibank" section in the Marketplace Addendum) or charge your account for the amount (and any interest earned on it) whether or not the return or notice of non-payment is proper or timely.
+We may also place a hold on the funds in question (see 'Funds Availability at Citibank' section in the Marketplace Addendum) or charge your account for the amount (and any interest earned on it) whether or not the return or notice of non-payment is proper or timely.

 If we receive an affidavit or a declaration under penalty of perjury stating that an endorsement on an item deposited to your account is forged, that the item contains an alteration, or that there has been a breach of warranty in connection with the item, we may charge the item back against your account or place a hold on the funds pending an investigation, without prior notice to you.